Latest CWOCN Practice Tests

 Answer: C

-ch of the following topical therapies is commonly used for infected nds?
+Which of the following topical therapies is commonly used for infected wounds?

 Explanation: Silver-impregnated dressings are commonly used for infected wounds.
 Silver has antimicrobial properties and can help reduce bacterial load in the wound.
 It is effective against a broad spectrum of bacteria and can help prevent or manage wound infections.
 Hydrogel dressings are more appropriate for dry or minimally exuding wounds.
 Alginate dressings are absorbent and can help manage exudate, but they do not have the same antimicrobial properties as silver dressings.
 Silicone foam dressings are primarily used for moderate-to-